 - You will usually be asked not to drink or eat anything for 6 to 12 hours before the surgery.

-Your doctor will test your urine to make sure you do not have a urinary infection before starting your surgery.
+Your provider will test your urine.
+This will make sure you do not have a urinary infection before starting your surgery.

 After the Procedure